fission-codes/fission-server/design/README.md

 ## What About NNS?

-Part of the BYOR (bring your own resource) philosophy means that we can take the mutible pointers out of our managed DNS and move them to NNS.
+Part of the BYOR (bring your own resource) philosophy means that we can take the mutable pointers out of our managed DNS and move them to NNS.
 Of course NNS also manages things like DIDs, but for pointers to e.g. the latest WNFS, updating in NNS is a good source of truth (it's where the idea originated after all).

 How we'd interact with NNS is a whole other question.
 It's technically a separate system, though we'd run at least one node.
 Would we run a NNS gateway?
 Would we poll and update DNS as we track certain records?
 Would NNS look up records from our DNS?
 These are questions for when we get closer.